-Can you be so successful modeling accessible behavior that too many colleagues want a moment of your time and you find that you have no time for yourself?
+Can you be too successful at modeling accessible behavior?
 Is this an example of “too much of a good thing”?
 We all know that sunlight is a good thing, yet too much can cause skin cancer.
 We know that the human body needs sugar to survive, and yet too much may cause diabetes.
-If you are wildly successful at being accessible, you may find your calendar and productivity under attack.
+If you’re wildly successful at being accessible, you may find your calendar under attack.

 Visibility is also comprised of “reputation” which is the intangible ways that individuals connect with you.
-Do you create a welcoming atmosphere that reflects your desire to be accessible?
+Are you being welcoming to your colleagues and creating an atmosphere that reflects your desire to be accessible?
 When your colleagues come to see you, is your behavior creating or hindering access?
 Here are some ways to create a welcoming atmosphere that inspires access:

 Visibility is comprised of “presence” which is the tangible ways that individuals connect with you.
-Here are a few ways to make sure it’s as easy as possible for people to find you:
+Here are a few ways to make sure it’s as easy as possible for colleagues to find you.

 Being readily accessible benefits everyone.
 Ram Reddy is the Chief Information Officer at The Rockport Group, offering high-quality dress and casual footwear to customers globally.
 Despite the daily challenges he faces in his busy workplace, Ram is committed to being accessible to those who reach out to him.